wifisensing/PicoScenes-Manual/source/troubleshooting.rst

 - *Problem*: **[Warning] Incompatible kernel version, current version: XXX, expected version: YYY.**

-Solution: This is because your system loads the Incompatible kernel.
+Solution: This is because your system loads the incompatible kernel.
 Solution: reboot your computer and choose the expected kernel version YYY in grub menu.

 If your computer doesn't show the grub boot selection menu, you may refer to https://askubuntu.com/questions/16042/how-to-get-to-the-grub-menu-at-boot-time/16049#16049 to restore the menu.